-- For all development, the Council will: - a. apply national and regional policy and guidance to ensure highest quality design and the protection or enhancement of the historic and natural environment, which is sustainable, accessible to all, optimises the potential of sites and is sensitive to the local context and responds to local character. - b. ensure design acts to reduce crime and the fear of crime. - c. apply the housing densities as outlined in the London Plan, except where this is not appropriate to preserving or enhancing the characteristics of conservation areas. - d. use Building for Life standards to assess major planning applications to ensure design quality in new housing schemes. - e. ensure development is flexible and adaptable to change. - 2.
-The Spatial Strategy in Section 6 identifies the Regeneration and Growth Areas, District Hubs, Activity Hubs, Local Hubs, and Areas of Stability and Managed Change and describes their character.
-Within each strategy area the design of new development must meet various challenges, determined to a large extent by its context, size, purpose, and public transport accessibility.
-Specifically each strategy area will need to address:
+- 1. For all development, the Council will: - a. apply national and regional policy and guidance to ensure highest quality design and the protection or enhancement of the historic and natural environment, which is sustainable, accessible to all, optimises the potential of sites and is sensitive to the local context and responds to local character - b. ensure design acts to reduce crime and the fear of crime - c. apply the housing densities as outlined in the London Plan, except where this is not appropriate to preserving or enhancing the characteristics of conservation areas - d. use Building for Life standards to assess major planning applications to ensure design quality in new housing schemes - e. ensure development is flexible and adaptable to change - f. ensure any development conserves and enhances the borough's heritage assets, and the significance of their settings, such as conservation areas, listed buildings, registered parks and gardens, scheduled monuments and the Maritime Greenwich World Heritage Site.